 I hope these principles set you off to finding the best speaker for your students.
 If you think you might like to have me as your speaker, awesome!

-Send an email to email@example.com and tell me what you’re looking for in a camp speaker.
+Send an email to email@example.com and tell me what you’re looking for in a camp speaker or, even better, if you’d like me to be your camp speaker.